 Ios: 1-3 daily ferries connect Ios and Santorini.

 Even if affordable, buses are often overcrowded, and waiting in line is not odd.
 For a more convenient experience, share a taxi with other tourists.
-This is a very common practice that allows travelers to save some money while traveling in a more comfortable way.
+This is a common practice that allows travelers to save some money while traveling more comfortably.

-The main taxi station is located just meters away from the bus station.
+The central taxi station is located just meters away from the bus station.

 Most hotels have regular transfer services to the port, the airport, and different points of interest, check at the reception of the hotel to ask for availability.